the unknown world: ? (Infernal figures)

 2024

-the unknown world: infernal figures
+the unknown world: ?
+(Infernal figures)

-The artistic work provided takes up this story, which came into my life and was read at the same time as we came into contact with Giuseppe, the manager of the new Japanese grocery shop Mogu in Neuchâtel, who offered me the chance to exhibit a work.
-It also turns out that I was in the middle of a period of discovering Japanese novelists, reinterpreting the main elements of The Screen of Infernal Figures through the codes of The Unknown World.
-Then you can decide to delve deeper into the elements used, to eventually observe that humans in themselves constitute a sin by their mere existence, they can quite easily spoil the lives of others as well as spoil their own lives in full awareness of their actions.
+My artistic work takes up this story, which came into my life at the same time as we met, with Giuseppe, the manager of the new Japanese grocery shop Mogu in Neuchâtel, who subsequently delighted me with the idea of exhibiting a work in his windows.
+I wanted to reinterpret the main elements of the Paravent des figures infernales through the codes of the Unknown World.
+We can then decide to explore the elements used in greater depth, to finally realise that human beings in themselves constitute a sin by their very existence, that they can ruin the lives of others as well as ruin their own lives in full awareness of their actions.

 acrylic on 50x100 cm canvas